openstenoproject/plover/doc/api/engine.rst

         steno mode, or ``False`` to disable it.

     .. method:: __getitem__(setting)

+        Returns the value of the configuration property `setting`.

     .. method:: __setitem__(setting, value)

+        Sets the configuration property `setting` to `value`.

     .. method:: lookup(translation)
     .. method:: raw_lookup(translation)
     .. method:: lookup_from_all(translation)